What is a sagra poster? It's a colorful poster that announces a food festival in Italy.

 For the visitor to Italy who likes food, the sagra (plural sagre) is a highlight of a stay in the Italian countryside.

-Sagre are food festivals.
+Sagre are local and often rural food festivals.
 They usually celebrate a food that is typically harvested at the time of the festival, often in conjunction with a Saint's feast day.
 Sagre can be quite specific.
 They can celebrate a type of onion or a specific dish or preparation.